Configurational entropy of heavy-quark QCD exotica: engendering the next generation: Introduction

-Seminal developments in AdS/QCD support universal properties that comprise mesonic states from light-flavor ones to heavy bottomonia and charmonia \cite{Badalian:2016ttl,dePaula:2009za,Braga:2017oqw,Bernardini:2003ht}.
+Seminal developments in AdS/QCD support universal properties that comprise mesonic states from light-flavor ones to heavy bottomonia and charmonia \cite{Badalian:2016ttl,dePaula:2009za,Braga:2017oqw,Bernardini:2003ht}, also including open charm and open beauty mesons states.
 Some models in AdS/QCD report quadratic dilatons \cite{MartinContreras:2020cyg,Song}, wherein Regge trajectories can precisely portray the (squared) mass spectrum of light-flavor mesonic states as linear functions of the excitation number of $S$-wave mesonic states \cite{Rinaldi:2020ybv,Rinaldi:2020ssz}.
-For the case of mesons composed of heavy quarks, the linearity of Regge trajectories does not hold anymore, although the heavy meson spectrum can be still described with precision \cite{Afonin:2014nya}.
+For the case of mesons composed of heavy quarks, the linearity of Regge trajectories does not hold anymore, although the heavy meson spectrum can be still described with precision \cite{Afonin:2014nya,jk}.
 Also, heavy quarks can compose the so-called heavy-quark exotica, like tetraquarks, quarkonium-like exotic mesons, hadrocharmonium, hadronic molecules, and hybrids \cite{Guo,Lebed1}, which will be scrutinized here in the context of the DCE.